 Failure to measure and manage our environmental impact is one of the risks we face.
 Many of our clients are prioritizing sustainability issues and seek to work with companies that share the same values as them.
-Arcadis aims to measure its environmental impact from direct operations in compliance with the ISO 14001 standard.
-Currently we are working on combining all our various regional and country management systems into one global system with a consistent baseline for all regions and countries to work from.
-These actions will help reduce potential errors and simplify our improvement process.
-Ultimately, this will improve the output of our impact measurement and will potentially affect other programs (like SBTi-approved targets) and reports (like our Annual Integrated Report).
-Not having an effective and well controlled system could potentially lead to reporting inaccurate data which might affect our ability to obtain the ISO 14001 certification if we don't act in accordance with our system.
+Arcadis aims to measure and improve its environmental impact from direct operations in compliance with the ISO 14001 standard.
+Not having an effective and well-controlled system could potentially lead to reporting inaccurate data which might affect our ability to obtain the ISO 14001 certification.
 Having a certified ISO 14001 system in place is often a requirement to be able to work for key clients.
 Losing the certification will affect the amount of work which we are qualified to bid for.
+Similarly if we do not reduce carbon footprint and environmental impact from direct operations, our reputation will be adversely impacted and client Revenues could be lost.